 Launch Steam.
 Then, play the game in single-player and see how it works.

-If none of the fixes above gets you out of the constant crashing situation, the last option is to wait for a new game patch.
+If none of the fixes above gets you out of the crashes, the last option is to wait for a new game patch.
 Since Grounded still works in progress, it’s expected the new game patches will fix the crashing issue and significantly improve the gaming experience.

 Hopefully the Grounded crashing issue is resolved now and you’re back to the wild backyard.
 If you have any questions or suggestions, or if you want to share your experience of fixing Grounded crashing, feel free to leave a comment below.